imagej/imagej.github.io/_pages/plugins/visbio.md

 Using VisBio
 ------------

 To use VisBio you must first import an Image Sequence.
-To do so, Select {% include bc content='File | Import | Image Sequence'%} and select the file of images you wish to use.
+To do so, Select {% include bc path='File | Import | Image Sequence'%} and select the file of images you wish to use.

 `After you have your images imported, follow the following directions: `

 -   Select the imported image sequence
--   Select {% include bc content='Plugins | VisBio | Ortho Stack'%}
+-   Select {% include bc path='Plugins | VisBio | Ortho Stack'%}
 -   To display every individual image within the view, unselect "Parallel projection"
 -   To compact the images, decrease the amount of stretch within the stack